daskeyboard/daskeyboard.io/README.md

     rake checklinks

+>IMPORTANT:
+>Need to run the website in another process

 Some form of broken links prevention is done automatically by `rake checklinks` on every commit (through `tool/travis.sh`).
 But this won't see any Firebase redirects (`rake checklinks` doesn't run the Firebase server) and it won't